-Also during the 2014-15 academic year, he oversaw both Rebecca Mullen and Doug Chin, who split time working for the conference office on the DIII Ethnic Minortiy and Women's Grant.
+During the 2014-15 academic year, he helped oversee both Rebecca Mullen and Doug Chin, who split time working for the conference office on the DIII Ethnic Minortiy and Women's Grant.
 Mullen went on to become the assistant commissioner at the New England Collegiate Conference (NECC), while Chin was named the assistant commissioner at the Commonwealth Coast Conference (CCC).
 He oversaw Rachel Wyman on the same grant during the 2016-17 academic year before she went on to attend grad school at Georgetown University and work in the school's athletic development and fundraising office.

-Originally from Saugus, Mass., Ghika, 26, graduated from Southern New Hampshire University in 2011 with a B.S. in Sport Management and a minor in Communications.
-In his time as a student, he worked four years as an Athletics Communications assistant in the school’s athletic department.
-Previously, he served as Director of Media Operations for the North Shore Navigators, a summer collegiate baseball team located in Lynn, Mass., where he oversaw operations for separate television and radio broadcast crews, managed the game day press box operations and assisted the team's general manager from 2009 until he joined the NE10 in 2011.
+He graduated from Southern New Hampshire University in 2011 with a B.S. in Sport Management and a minor in Communications.
+In his time as a student, he worked for four years as an Athletics Communications assistant in the school’s athletic department.
+He also served as Director of Media Operations for the North Shore Navigators, a summer collegiate baseball team located in Lynn, Mass., where he oversaw operations for separate television and radio broadcast crews, managed the game day press box operations and assisted the team's general manager from 2009 until he joined the NE10 in 2011.

-Annie Jenkins began her role as Assistant to the Commissioner in May 2016.
-Her hiring is supported through the Division III Ethnic Minority and Women’s Grant, a two-year program that provides funding for entry-level administrative positions at NCAA Division III schools and conference offices.
+Annie Jenkins began her role as Assistant to the Commissioner at the GNAC on August 1, 2017.
+Her hiring was supported through the NCAA Division III Ethnic Minority and Women’s Grant, a program that provides funding for entry-level administrative positions at NCAA Division III schools and conference offices.
 She remains a member of the staff in a full-time capacity for the 2018-19 academic year.